 As much as we celebrate the time-saving breakthroughs of modern technology, make no mistake about it: The human-to-human dimension is still imperative in delivering speed and precision.
-A loan officer is there for a reason—to help set useful expectations, guide you through the process and answer essential questions you’ll encounter as you prepare to obtain the necessary financing to purchase your home.
+A loan officer is there for a reason—to help set expectations, guide you through the process and answer questions as you obtain the necessary financing to purchase your home.

-While the verdict is certainly out as to what degree of involvement AI will play in the future of mortgages, for today’s generation of homebuyers, it is an important yet complementary role.
-Experts still matter and finely orchestrated teams can make all the difference in the world between a delightful experience, and one you’d rather forget.
+While the verdict is certainly out as to what degree of involvement AI will play in the future of mortgages, experts still can make all the difference in the world.

 A faster way to close

-In the last few years (to the delight of many borrowers), lenders who offer end-to-end digital mortgages are introducing added speed and convenience into the closing process.
-For many borrowers, this has been a game changer, allowing them to experience streamlined speed and simplicity.
+In the last few years, lenders who offer end-to-end digital mortgages are introducing added speed and convenience into the closing process.
+For many borrowers, this has been a game changer, giving them speed and simplicity.

 A faster closing means no last-minute complications that could jeopardize finalizing the loan.
 It also means transformative convenience.
-Think about logistics for a moment.
-In the age of COVID and social distancing, smart digital tools are essential in conducting business that would otherwise be face-to-face.
 In addition, many loans are dependent on co-signers, some of whom may not be in the same town let alone the same room.
 Digital closings solve this dilemma, right down to the online notary.

 Once a source of great anxiety, closings can now be conducted from your laptop or smartphone thanks to a seamless and secure process that allows you to finalize the loan agreement from almost anywhere in the country (or wherever else you happen to be).
 Proper Rate’s e-Close and FlashCloseSM** technology is a leading industry example of how visionary technology can provide you with a simple, secure and succinct closing experience.